-Respecting the notion of building on water, the Yeoui-Naru Ferry Terminal is conceived as a lightweight steel-frame structure with timber cladding, creating a light appearance with reduced weight to minimize the pontoon size and blending harmoniously and naturally with its surrounding environments.
+Respecting the notion of building on water, the Yeoui-Naru Ferry Terminal is conceived as a lightweight steel-frame structure, creating a light appearance with reduced weight to minimize the pontoon size and blending harmoniously and naturally with its surrounding environments.
 A metal mesh encloses the periphery of the marina, creating an almost invisible curtain, in lieu of typical balustrades, eliminating the barrier between the pier and the river, as well as enhancing the safety in the event of higher waves.

 modular structure of the pontoons is based on 14 by 8 sqm segments.

 Smaller modules of 3.5 by 4 sqm for the open and enclosed internal

 spaces, as well as the varying roof elements, create a plug-in system,

 which is easy and cost-effective in off-site production and on-site

 structural grid is rationalized in modules to achieve efficiency,

 flexibility and expandability of the space planning.
 The standardized

 modules allow for expansion and flexible internal separations to

 accommodate multiple functions, events and activities.
 The building